 Little children will feel like giants when they enter the fantastic miniature world of Madurodam in Scheveningen.
 The popular park features small-scale replicas of the most famous landmarks, cities, and landscapes in the Netherlands.
-Since it opened in 1952, tens of millions of visitors have come to walk among the beautiful tulip fields, peek inside old canal houses, and count the miniature planes at Amsterdam’s Schiphol Airport.
+Since it opened in 1952, tens of millions of visitors have come to walk among the beautiful tulip fields, visit the famous landmarks, and spot miniature KLM airplanes at Schiphol Airport.
 Families can have loads of fun spotting the Rijksmuseum, Binnenhof, and other famous Dutch landmarks.

 They can also enjoy watching the 65,000 miniature inhabitants of Madurodam go about their daily lives.
 While fun, Madurodam is also somewhat of an educational experience.
 Kids can learn about Dutch history and traditions on the movie screens dotted around the park.
 They will also learn some fun facts along the way.
 The 21 interactive attractions add even more fun to your visit.
 Little ones can load containers on a cargo ship at the Port of Rotterdam and make an airplane take off from Schiphol.
 They can also mix their own DJ beats to get the miniature festival-goers dancing.
 The ‘de Waterwolf’ indoor attraction, meanwhile, teaches kids how land is kept dry.
 It features a replica of the De Cruquius steam pumping station which they can operate to fight against the water and pump the Haarlem Lake dry.